Entanglement structure of current-driven diffusive fermion systems: Abstract

 \section{Abstract}

-When an extended system is coupled at its opposite boundaries to two reservoirs at different temperatures or chemical potentials, it cannot achieve a global thermal equilibrium and is instead driven to a set of current-carrying non-equilibrium states.
+When an extended system is coupled at its opposite boundaries to two reservoirs at different temperatures or chemical potentials, it cannot achieve a global thermal equilibrium and is instead driven to a set of current-carrying nonequilibrium states.
 Despite the broad relevance of such a scenario to metallic systems, there have been limited investigations of the entanglement structure of the resulting long-time states, in part, due to the fundamental difficulty in solving realistic models for disordered, interacting electrons.
-We investigate this problem using two ``toy'' models for coherent quantum transport of diffusive fermions: the celebrated three-dimensional, non-interacting Anderson model, and a class of random quantum circuits acting on a chain of qubits, which exactly maps to a diffusive, interacting fermion problem.
+We investigate this problem by carefully analyzing two ``toy'' models for coherent quantum transport of diffusive fermions: the celebrated three-dimensional, noninteracting Anderson model and a class of random quantum circuits acting on a chain of qubits, which exactly maps to a diffusive, interacting fermion problem.
 Crucially, the random circuit model can also be tuned to have no interactions between the fermions, similar to the Anderson model.
-We show that the long-time states of driven non-interacting fermions exhibit volume-law mutual information and entanglement, both for our random circuit model and for the non-equilibrium steady-state of the Anderson model.
+We show that the long-time states of driven noninteracting fermions exhibit volume-law mutual information and entanglement, both for our random circuit model and for the nonequilibrium steady-state of the Anderson model.
 With interactions, the random circuit model is quantum chaotic and approaches local equilibrium, with only short-range entanglement.
-These results provide a generic picture for the emergence of local equilibrium in current-driven quantum-chaotic systems, as well as provide examples of stable highly-entangled many-body states out of equilibrium.
+These results provide a generic picture for the emergence of local equilibrium in current-driven quantum-chaotic systems, and also provide examples of stable, highly-entangled many-body states out of equilibrium.
 We discuss experimental techniques to probe these effects in low-temperature mesoscopic wires or ultracold atomic gases.